jivanpal/drat/docs/commands/explore-fs-tree.md

 specified, but not both, that's an error.

 When the command is run, Drat will display the entries within the specified B-tree (root) node, each of which is a key given by an (FSOID, FSRT) pair.
-You will then be prompted to choose an entry by specifying its index and pressing ENTER.
+You will then be prompted to choose an entry by entering its index.
 Drat will then read the corresponding child node and display its entries.
 You can repeat this process of entry selection until you select an entry in a leaf node, after which Drat will display info about the corresponding record in the tree.
-Pressing ENTER at this point will exit Drat.
-At any point, you can specify `..` instead of a valid entry index to go back to the parent node.
+At any point, you can enter `..` to go back to the parent node, or enter nothing to exit Drat.

 When viewing a non-leaf node, human-readable descriptions of the record type are shown in the *FSRT* column, and an extra column,